hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/mental-health.md

     rejected your apology, is a violation of our [Don't Be A Dick](/docs/rule-explainer) policy at a minimum.

-### How and who can interact with your account

-Follower/following, DMs, public vs private account

-This is where you can control who can interact with your account and how they can do so.

 ### Control what content you want to be exposed to